CaseyHeineck/asteroid-clusters/README.md

             * Scoring is now handled in the display class
     - Have a small popup showing the amount being added to total when destructed
     * ~~Added health to each asteroid dependent on its size~~
-        * Shows a health bar on the asteroid when the asteroid is damaged
+        * ~~Shows a health bar on the asteroid when the asteroid is damaged~~
+            * Now scars appear on the asteroid when damaged
 * ~~Implement multiple lives and respawning~~
     * ~~Show on screen how many lives the player has left~~
     * ~~respawning is now handled within the player class~~